 Traditional and Non-traditional Media Experimentation

-Explore the meaning behind the El Lissitzky quote, “First Seduce the Eye, Then address the intelligence” to create an advertising poster.
+Explore the meaning behind the El Lissitzky quote, “First Seduce the Eye, Then address the intelligence” to create two 11 x 17 advertising posters.

 - You must include the phrase “First Seduce the Eye, Then Address the Intelligence”, but how you apply that phrase is up to you.
 Explore the conceptual meaning of this phrase.
 What do you think it could mean symbolically?